mercyXp/ALX-SE-Foundations/month#0/0x00.Shell,Navigation/Tasks/readme.md

----

 # 🐚 Shell Navigation Basics – Task Walkthrough

 Welcome to your first hands-on project with the Unix Shell!
-In this guide, we’ll go through several basic file operations using the terminal.
+In this guide, you’ll go through several basic file operations using the terminal.
 You’ll be working in a Linux environment (Ubuntu 20.04), and we recommend using **VS Code** for an efficient experience.

 > ✅ **Environment:** Ubuntu 20.04 (via WSL, Remote SSH, or any terminal with Bash)
 > 💻 **Recommended Tool:** Visual Studio Code + built-in terminal